bsychen/shopsherpa/README.md

 - 📷 **Mobile Barcode Scanner**: Seamless in-app camera scanning for fast lookup
 - 📊 **Value Insights**: Contextual guidance on relative value of grocery products so you can shop smart

-Built with ❤️ by the ShopSmart Team — empowering international communities through shopping confidence.
+Built with ❤️ by the ShopSherpa Team — empowering international communities through shopping confidence.